 All of the sexual abuse claims we handle are part of a No Win No Fee service.
 With this service, you will not be expected to foot the bill for legal fees if your case is not successful, only if you successfully gain compensation.
 Due to this, your financial situation will not bar you from making a compensation claim for sexual abuse, particularly when you’re not eligible for legal aid, as you will know that even if your case is not successful, you will not be left with legal bills that you do not have compensation to fund.

 We believe that there are other advantages to making a No Win No Fee sexual abuse claim as well as having no initial financial outlay.
 When you use law firms that charge an hourly rate – win or lose – you will not have the sort of peace of mind that they are putting everything into gaining an award for you – after all, they would be paid no matter whether you win or lose the case.

 We have worked hard to build up our reputation as a quality sexual abuse solicitors service, with highly successful results for many clients over the years.
 Our solicitors are both sympathetic and eminently professional which enables them to put forward a strong case for compensation for your mental and physical injuries.
-We know the law very well, and whether it is a claim against CICA, an employer, a care home, local authority or civil case against your abuser, we will strive to ensure you receive the maximum payout for your ordeal.
+We know the law very well, and whether it is a claim against CICA, an employer, a care home, local authority or a civil case against your abuser, we will strive to ensure you receive the maximum payout for your ordeal.